guillermooo/sublime-undocs/source/search_and_replace/search_and_replace_overview.rst

 Regexes are known to hurt people's feelings.

-To use regular expressions, first you need to activate them in the various search panels.
-Otherwise, the search term will be interpreted literally.
+To use regular expressions in Sublime Text, you first need to activate them in the various search panels.
+The search term will otherwise be interpreted literally.

 Sublime Text uses the `Boost syntax`_ for regular expressions.